-In the statement contained in Section 4.4 (Regulatory and Industry Compliance) - STS-securitisation - §(t) it is specified that the Servicer, the Sub-Servicer and the Delegate Sub-Servicers (and back-up servicers) have the required expertise, and that each of Tulp Hypotheken B.V. (as Sub-Servicer) and Stater Nederland B.V. (as Delegate Sub-Servicer) has well documented and adequate policies, procedures and risk management controls relating to the servicing of mortgage receivables.
-However, none of them is a regulated entity which "subject to prudential and capital regulation and supervision in the Union" as required by EBA Guidelines.
+In the statement contained in Section 4.4 (Regulatory and Industry Compliance) - STS-securitisation - §(t) it is specified that the Servicer, the Sub-Servicer and the Delegate Sub-Servicers (and back-up servicers) have the required expertise, and that

+<each of Tulp Hypotheken B.V. (as Sub-Servicer), Stater and Hypocasso (each as Delegate Sub-Servicer) has well documented and adequate policies, procedures and risk management controls relating to the servicing of mortgage receivables>>.

+However, none of them is a regulated entity which "subject to prudential and capital regulation and supervision in the Union" as regulated by EBA Guidelines.